 Why are the posts at different spacing?

-- The Wire Rope Safety Barrier posts also keep the ropes close together until there is enough force to release.
+- The Flexible Safety Barrier posts also keep the ropes close together until there is enough force to release.

 - A very large post spacing can have issues where the vehicle impacts mid-spacing, and there are no posts to hold the ropes against the vehicle hence there is a maximum post spacing applied to the installation.